 Neighborhood Impact Committee

-This committee is tasked with organizing special events in the JLM’s three target neighborhoods: Binghampton, Berclair, & Highland Heights.
-Volunteers work as a team to provide fun and creative entertainment for families, as well as reaching out to community leaders in these neighborhoods to determine how we can best serve their residents.
+This committee is tasked with planning, organizing and facilitating 4-6 impactful community events in our three target neighborhoods: Binghampton, Berclair, & Highland Heights.
+They work as a team to provide fun and creative entertainment for families as well as reaching out to community leaders in these neighborhoods to determine how we can best serve the residents.

 Kids in the Kitchen

-Volunteers lend a hand in the Memphis community and help with many activities including silent auctions, 5K runs, various benefits and events.
-Through the numerous opportunities, volunteers demonstrate the JLM’s commitment to the community.
+Volunteers lend a hand in the community with any extra help needs for special events such as silent auctions, 5K runs, benefits, and non-profit events.
+Volunteers demonstrate the Junior League of Memphis’ commitment to the community and act as the face for the Junior League of Memphis through numerous evening and weekend volunteer opportunities.
+This placement is very flexible and allows one to participate with a variety of non-profit organizations in Memphis.
 Are you in need of Extra Hands?
 Click here for more info or to apply.

 Innovative Teaching Grants

-This program is designed to improve the quality of life for school-aged children by encouraging and supporting excellence in teaching.
-Teachers may apply for grants which will enable them to implement original and creative learning experiences beyond the basic curriculum in school budgets.
-JLM volunteers review applications, select the recipients and track how funds were used in the classroom.
+Through the Innovative Teaching Grants application, teachers apply for grants from the Junior League of Memphis, which will enable them to implement original and creative learning experiences beyond the basic curriculum in school budgets.
+This volunteer team updates the application as needed, reviews applications, selects the teacher recipients, and tracks how funds are used in the classroom.
 Click here to view the 2017-2018 Innovative Teaching Grant application.

 JLM Voluntarism Scholarship